hbiede/portfolio/content/work-experience/Test-Writer.md

 ---

-* Authored 10 objective tests for use at state and national competitions with thousands of participants.
+* Authored 10 objective tests for use at state and national competitions with thousands of participants
-* Overhauled task guidelines for 3 test events, giving guidance to future test writers and ensuring consistency in yearly performances.
+* Overhauled task guidelines for 3 test events, giving guidance to future test writers and ensuring consistency in yearly performances
-* Served as an event judge for 9 performance events for both high school and college events.
+* Served as an event judge for 9 performance events for both high school and college events